estruyf/vscode-front-matter/README.md

 ```

 > **Important**: When the command execution would fail when it cannot find the `node` command.
 You are able to specify your path to the node app.
 This is for instance required when using `nvm`.

-## Usage

-- Start by opening the command prompt:
-  - Windows: ⇧+ctrl+P
-  - Mac: ⇧+⌘+P
-- Use one of the commands from above

 ## Feedback / issues / ideas